nmatei/node-agenda-app/README.md

-# Phone Book app & Node as server side
+# Warranties app & Node as server side

 A simple app using node & express for managing phone books